The package NAMESPACE is one of the most confusing parts

 Manual exports

-directive when, you can use one of the tags below to exercise greater
+NAMESPACE directive, you can use one of the tags below to

 -